FenTaylor/opencart_checkorderstatus/README.md

-# Fast Order Status Checking module for Opencart 3.x
+# Guest Order Status Checking module for Opencart 3.x

-Provide to the customers of your OpenCart store track their order status without login.
+This module provides to the customers of your OpenCart store track their order status without login.

 1. Download **OrderStatusCheck.ocmod.zip** and Install it through OpenCart installer
 2. **Or** just upload files from the Upload folder on your server.